-It feels like a trick question: where do you start with changing your organizational culture?
-There are so many elements that go into a high performing culture, where do you begin?
+It feels like a trick question: where do you start when it comes to changing culture?
+To change organizational culture, there are many elements to consider in a high performing culture, so where do you begin?
 How do you improve alignment?
 How do you improve communication?
 How do you improve the employee experience?
 It’s easy to see how building an amazing company culture can feel daunting.
 Where do you begin?

 At Unitonomy, we are passionate about culture and helping people work together better.
 We’ve developed a 30/60/90 Day Plan to help you take the lead and start cultivating your work culture into a great culture where your team members, your bottom line, and your organization as a whole can all thrive.
 This timeline is a good place to start, though you may need to adjust it slightly for your organization.
 A 100 day plan timeframe can work too; the important thing is to start.
 Deep cultural change takes time, but the sooner you begin, the closer you’ll be to your goal.
 Let’s get started!

 To help you get a feel for all the areas to consider when thinking about culture management to change organizational culture, we’ve created the Unitonomy Culture Canvas:

 The Unitonomy Culture Canvas starts where culture cultivation starts: by asking questions and listening.
 Culture is something owned and defined by everyone in the organization, from the new hire or the intern all the way up to the c-suite.
 Some may have more influence than others, yet the tone of the culture is set by every interaction between colleagues.
 Asking questions is also how you will measure your organizational culture as you manage it.
 This is why measurement sits in the center of the canvas.
 You can’t improve what you don’t measure.

 There are several elements to measure when it comes to culture.
 Generally, tools labeled as “people analytics” assess one or more of these broad dimensions:

 - Employee Engagement.
 This assesses how individuals feel about their work in general.